 KNOW THE RETURN POLICY

-This is extremely important.
-Make sure you know the store's return policy.
+It's extremely important that you know the store's return policy.

-Online diamond retailers understand customer concerns, so they usually have generous return polices.
-But!
-They tend to come with a time limit and conditions.
-Read the fine print carefully.
+Online diamond retailers understand customer concerns, so they usually have generous return policies.
+Bu they tend to come with a time limit and some conditions.
+Make sure you read the fine print carefully.
 Some rings may not be eligible for returns.

-There are a variety of reasons why you may want to return a ring.
-You're not happy with how it looks, you change your mind about proposing, your bride-to-be isn't so impressed with it, or (we hate to say it) you didn't get the yes.
+There are a variety of reasons why you may want to return a ring: you're not happy with how it looks, you change your mind about proposing, your bride-to-be doesn't like it, or (we hate to say it) you didn't get the yes.

 |touch © bpprice (CC BY 2.0) via Flickr|

-So how can you find out the size?
+So how can you find out her ring size?
 It will take a little detective work, but it can be done.

-If you are set on a surprise romantic proposal but ALSO want to make sure she gets the ring of her dreams, a good compromise is to pick out the diamond and set it in a cheap temporary setting.
-After she says yes, you can take your time looking for a permanent setting she'll love.
+If you are set on a surprise romantic proposal but ALSO want to make sure she gets the ring of her dreams, a good compromise could be to pick out the diamond and get it in a temporary setting.
+After she says yes, you can take your time looking for a permanent setting together.

 Check out her jewelry box for any other rings she wears.
-If there's one that she doesn't wear that often, discreetly "steal" it.
-You can then take it to a jeweler to find out the size or use a cool little online tool.
-Just make sure you choose one that she wears on her ring finger.
-(If you're not sure what rings she wears on what fingers, start paying attention.)
+If there's one that she doesn't wear that often, discreetly steal it.
+You can then take it to a jeweler to find out the size or use a cool online tool like this one .
+Just make sure you choose one that she wears on her left ring finger.
+(If you're not sure which rings she wears on what fingers, start paying attention.)

-What if you can't get away with taking the ring?
-You can trace it carefully on a piece of paper.
-Be sure to trace both the inside and outside for the most accuracy.
+If you can't get away with borrowing the ring for a bit, you can trace it carefully on a piece of paper.
+Be sure to trace both the inside and outside for accuracy.
 While it may not be exact, it'll still give you and the jeweler a rough idea.
-Taking an impression in a soft bar of soap is also a good way.
+Taking an impression of the ring in a soft bar of soap is also a good way.

 As a general rule, the average woman's ring size is usually 6 to 6.5.
 If you're not able to score any intel on her actual ring size, you can use this as a guide.
-If you're really not sure, go up half or a full size, and get it resized later.
-Remember, it's much easier to make a ring smaller than making it bigger.
+If you really have no idea, go up half or a full size and get it resized later.
+(It's much easier to make a ring smaller than bigger.)
 But watch out, not all settings are resizable.

 Diamonds can run from a few hundred dollars all the way up to millions of bucks.
-There are 4 factors that measure the quality of a diamond and influence the price.
-This is known as the 4 C's:
+There are four factors that measure the quality of a diamond and influence the price, also known as the 4 C's:

-- Clarity: This is the number of imperfections that can be found in an individual stone.
+- Clarity: This refers to the number of imperfections that can be found in an individual stone.
 You'll pay more for fewer flaws.
-Clarity is rated on a scale from FL (flawless) to I (flaws that you can see).
+The Gemological Institute rates Clarity on a scale from FL (flawless) to I (flaws that you can see).
 You may hear jewelers refer to imperfections as "inclusions."

 There are six primary grades of clarity that you need to be familiar with: